TOP

 Secretary Salazar: My brothers and sisters still ranch on our ancestral lands and the lands we have acquired along the branches of the Rio Grande.
 These last few months, I have spent a lot of time down there and it has been inspirational to see the wildflowers, the grass turning from brown to green, the deer, the eagles, all the different wildlife.
 It is so much a spiritual center of what life is all about.

-Lesli is a founding member and executive director of the Western Landowners Alliance.
+Lesli is a founding member and the chief executive of the Western Landowners Alliance.
 She was also a founding member of the Chama Peak Land Alliance.
 For the past three decades, Lesli has worked extensively with private landowners and multiple stakeholders to advance conservation, sustain working lands and support rural communities.